seankmartin/skm-foam/projects/simuran.md

 - New mode where parameters are not written!
 A read only mode.
 - Improve SIMURAN help.
 - Support tdqm progress bar or none.
+- Restructure the project to adhere to new PEP guidelines, especially with typing.
+Related to this, check how to handle default values in classes instead of just using None, so as to adhere to typing (e.g. empty containers instead of None).
+- This would be very helpful to integrate into the code https://mypy.readthedocs.io/en/stable/introduction.html